9 companies successfully using market research surveys

-What do watches, same-day delivery and contactless food delivery all have in common?
-It is the fact that market research surveys developed or improved all of them.
+What do a vegan sausage roll, train Wi-Fi and passenger plane seats all have in common?
+Market research surveys developed or improved all of them.

 Market research definition